Vitamin E is a fat-soluble vitamin. Your body stores vitamin E in fatty tissue and the liver.

 - It is an antioxidant.
 This means it protects body tissue from damage caused by substances called free radicals.
 Free radicals can harm cells, tissues, and organs.
 They are believed to play a role in certain conditions related to aging.

 - Cells also use vitamin E to interact with each other.
 It helps them carry out many important functions.

-Whether vitamin E can prevent cancer, heart disease, dementia, liver disease, and stroke still requires further research.
+Determining whether vitamin E can prevent cancer, heart disease, dementia, liver disease, and stroke requires further research.

 The best way to get the daily requirement of vitamin E is by eating food sources.
 Vitamin E is found in the following foods: